-Below are five things you need to check before signing a business lease.
+Below are five things you should do before signing a business lease.

 1. Factor in rent payments